glossarist/convert-glossarist.github.io/README.md

 while other packages (e.g., webgui or cli) may only be deployed or distributed.

+### Known issue: `compile` scripts fail

+`gr-sheet` convertor package’s `compile` script, and by extension the top-level `compile-all` script, fail due to the way Paneron’s GR extension is packaged.

+This only causes typechecking errors due to “missing” dependencies (which are not to be included and are supposed to be supplied by the host), and does not cause the failure of the build command.

+To be fixed.

 ### Pre-requisites

 Below instructions will expect you to either use